-It is a testament to how far and how fast technology has come that the entire computing power of the ENIAC computer, which weighed three tons, took up 1800 square feet, and cost $500,000 in 1946 (or about 6 million in US dollars today,) can now fit onto a disposable chip from a musical greeting card.
+It is a testament to how far and how fast technology has come that the entire computing power of the ENIAC computer, which weighed three tons, occupied 1800 square feet, and cost $500,000 in 1946 (about $6.9 million US dollars today,) can now fit onto a disposable chip from a musical greeting card.

 Fashion Design and Energy Technologies

 Once we can harness mobile personal power, we can use it to pixelate our clothing with tiny LEDs or LCDs.
-One day soon, changing the appearance of a garment might involve downloading a new app.
-One preprogrammed "fabric pattern," "texture," and "palette" might be traded to another set from a stored library or selected as one of many to cycle through a personalized light show for a more dramatic evening look.
+Soon, changing the appearance of a garment might involve downloading a new app.
+One preprogrammed "fabric pattern," "texture," and "palette" might be traded for another set from a stored library or the garment could be set to cycle through a personalized light show creating a dramatic evening look.

 Take a Look at This Collection From CuteCircuit